|Death is still

 – a single burial plot in Green-Wood Cemetery costs between $12,000 and

 been a greater demand for alternative and indeed more affordable funerals.

-it offers a much cheaper option than a traditional burial service.
+offers a much cheaper option than a traditional burial service.

 Understanding Cremation services